JonnyJD/python-discid/doc/usage.rst

  disc.free()
  # disc can't be used anymore

-You can use other devices of course: see :func:`DiscId.read <discid.DiscId.read>`.
+You can use other devices of course: see :func:`DiscId.read`.

-When anything goes wrong reading from the device, :exc:`DiscError <discid.DiscError>` is raised.
+When anything goes wrong reading from the device, :exc:`DiscError` is raised.

 .. _with: http://docs.python.org/2.7/reference/compound_stmts.html#with